Indecent Exposure Law in California - Penal Code 314 PC

 However, it's also important to note that indecent exposure laws are broad and can apply to a variety of situations.
 This would include a situation where you become engaged in sexual acts in view of the public.
 If the reason for your exposure is sexual gratification, you could be facing criminal charges for indecent exposure.

-Being arrested for indecent exposure has a social stigma attached to it that can harm your reputation and employment.
-However, there are actions that a skilled criminal defense attorney with Cron, Israels & Stark can take to attempt to have the charges dropped or reduced to a lesser crime that doesn't have the same stigma and ramifications as an indecent exposure conviction.
+Being arrested for indecent exposure carries a social stigma that can harm your reputation and employment.
+However, a skilled criminal defense attorney with Cron, Israels & Stark can take action to attempt to have the charges dropped or reduced to a lesser crime that doesn't have the same stigma and ramifications as an indecent exposure conviction.

-Part of our investigation will revolve around the exposure; what was exposed, was the exposure an attempt to sexually excite or offend.
+Part of our investigation will revolve around the exposure; what was exposed was the exposure of an attempt to excite or offend sexually.
 These are questions that need to be asked to get to the bottom of the charges and decide on a plan of defense.

-For instance, if there was an exposure, but there was obviously no intent to excite, as in an accidental exposure or exposure for another purpose, an attempt could be made to have the charges dropped or reduced.
+For instance, if there was an exposure but obviously no intent to excite, as in an accidental exposure or exposure for another purpose, an attempt could be made to have the charges dropped or reduced.
 No charges should be taken lightly.

 In the case of indecent exposure, fast action on your part to contact our office and get things in motion could save heartache and embarrassment.
 Call our office today for an appointment.